Pawanguptapawan/Expenso/README.md

 1.npx shadcn@latest init
 2.npx shadcn@latest add button
 3.npx shadcn@latest add avatar badge calendar dialog input popover radio-group select slider sonner tabs textarea

+# logos
+make logos

+# fonts
+const inter = Inter({
+  subsets: ["latin"],
+  variable: "--font-inter",
+});

+# make header.jsx in components folder

+# convex for databases
+npm install convex
+npx convex dev

+make a convex-client-provider in components wrap the layout in ConvexClientProvider

+# for authentication

+npm install @clerk/nextjs

+The clerkMiddleware helper enables authentication and is where you'll configure your protected routes.

+it run before the application and if user is not signed in then i will nogt allow to go to the protected routes

+wrap the body layout in ClerkProvider.